 Impact on Balance Sheet

 Why does it matter whether a product is assigned $900 or $500 of the costs in the example above?
 One important aspect relates to the balance sheet.
-All overhead manufacturing items are classified on the balance sheet in a general asset account.
+All overhead manufacturing items are classified in a general asset account on the balance sheet.
 However, as these costs are assigned, they are transferred to a specific asset account for each item.
 This inventory balance is essential to report as this is the valuation of the goods available for sale.

 Anything not sold remains on the balance sheet.
 Therefore, if $900 is assigned to a not sold product, $900 stays on the balance sheet.
 If only $700 is assigned to a product that is not sold, this means the balance sheet reports $200 less inventory simply because of the costs assigned to the good.

 Impact on Income Statement

-The ultimate impact of assigning overhead costs is reflected in the income statement, as manufacturing overhead has a direct impact on net income.
+The ultimate impact of assigning overhead costs is reflected in the income statement, as manufacturing overhead directly impacts net income.
 This occurs through the cost of goods sold account because this figure is derived from what is reported on the balance sheet.
 Based on the balance of the finished goods on the balance sheet, the costs that flow through to the income statement change.

-In the situation above, say the company allocated $900 to one product and $100 to another.
+In the above situation, the company allocated $900 to one product and $100 to another.
 All of the first product was sold, while none of the second product was sold.
 In this example, the $900 that is now in finished goods inventory is reassigned to the cost of goods sold.
 The expense recognised is the total cost of goods sold, including the $900.
 In another comparison example, the manufacturing overhead above was split $500 for the goods sold and $500 for the goods that were not sold.